dataplat/dbatools/readme.md

 Want to contribute to the project?
 We'd love to have you!
 Visit our [contributing.md](contributing.md) for a jump start.

+Want to say thanks?
+Click the star at the top of the page 🌟

 ## Key links for reference:

 - [dbatools Slack channel](https://sqlcommunity.slack.com/messages/C1M2WEASG/) for general discussion on the module and asking questions